 - Brabham BT40 (John Wingfield): New to John Wingfield and raced in both F2 and Formula Atlantic in 1973, entered by Marshall Wingfield Limited.
 Raced by Ray Mallock in Formula Atlantic 1974, entered by The Chequered Flag, and retained for one early-season race in 1975, after Mallock wrecked his new March 742 at Thruxton.
 Then entered by Marshall Wingfield Ltd for South African Len Booysen to drive in a few Formula Atlantic races in June and July 1975, by which time it had acquired what looked like a March 73B nose, before Wingfield himself raced it once more at Silverstone in August.
 Subsequent history unknown.

 - Surtees TS15 [05-2] (James Hunt): To Hesketh Racing for James Hunt to drive in F2 in 1973.
 After the opening race at Mallory Park, it was crashed in a test at Goodwood and rebuilt on a new monocoque before the Hockenheim race four weeks later.
 Crashed in practice for the F2 Pau Grand Prix in May and not seen again.
 In early 1976, Peter Wardle was said to own three TS15s, including the ex-Hunt car, but it now appears that this was incorrect and he only had two.
 According to Crispian Besley, the Hunt car remained at the Surtees factory unrepaired as Hesketh acquired a F1 March 731 instead, and never came back to F2.
-It is reported to have been sold to a US owner who has retained it largely untouched.
+The chassis was still with John Surtees in August 2001.
+It is reported to have since been sold to a US owner who has retained it largely untouched.

 - March 732 (Colin Vandervell): For Colin Vandervell, run by Brian Lewis Racing.
 Vandervell became disillusioned with F2 and the car was rented out to other drivers, notably Motoharu Kurosawa.
 Unknown after 1973 but there are no unexplained 732s in Japan to suggest Kurosawa took it home.
 This could be the unexplained 732 of Jean Lapierre in French hillclimbs in 1974.